MeenaBana/LCA-shared-electric-scooters/LCA_report/LCA-shared-electric-scooter.md

 <a id="conclusion-recommendation"></a>
 ## Conclusion and Recommendation
 According to the results, a conclusion was made and it also includes the life cycle phases of an electric scooter that affect the environment in a more negative way.
-A recommendation was written to an imaginary client where it was also referring how selected technology performed compared to the alternatives.
+A recommendation was written to an imaginary client where it was also referring to how selected technology performed compared to the alternatives.